Understanding map

 1. Law: Mapping id

-The first rule says that mapping over the id
+The first rule says that mapping over the id function must not change the input.
+The id

 function is just a function that returns its input as-is